benchimnonso/printf/README.md

 Nothing in fine print is ever good news
 Use a local buffer of 1024 chars in order to call write as little as possible.

-My weakness is wearing too much leopard print
+--My weakness is wearing too much leopard print
 Handle the following custom conversion specifier:

 How is the world ruled and led to war?
 Diplomats lie to journalists and believe t hese lies when they see them in print